sammchardy/python-quoine/docs/constants.rst

     ORDER_TYPE_MARKET_RANGE = 'market_with_range'

-To use in your code import the contents of the `enums.py` module
+Use in your code like below.

 .. code:: python